-I'm as surprised as Emmett at my uncharacteristic response, but he chooses to express it much louder.
+Emmett is even more surprised than I am at my uncharacteristic response.
 "Dude, you are really living dangerously tonight."

 "Sure," I answer again.
 I'm pretty sure if he offered to drop a Brussels sprout in there, I'd just smile and agree.

 "Okay…" he says, and I watch, spellbound, as he twists the thinly-sliced rind and molds it into a tight corkscrew using his index finger as a base.
 "Excuse my fingers," Jas says, and if he's not flirting, my Gaydar is seriously out of whack tonight.
 As he slides the coil over the tip of his finger, I feel the jolt inside my boxers, and I know I'm in big trouble.
 I haven't been hit this hard, this fast, since Emmett brought his teammates in for a private session and I developed a nasty crush on Tommy Lowe.

 Jasper makes me wait a whole extra minute while he bends down and artfully arranges the garnish around the edge of my glass, then turns it carefully so the presentation is perfect.
 "Grey Goose on the rocks with a twist.
 On the Copes.
 Happy birthday, Edward."